-The University of Colorado Boulder (CU Boulder) is committed to fostering a positive and welcoming learning, working, and living environment.
-CU Boulder will not tolerate acts of sexual misconduct (including sexual assault, exploitation, harassment, dating or domestic violence, and stalking), discrimination, and harassment by members of our community.
+CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.
+The university will not tolerate acts of sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, or protected-class discrimination or harassment by members of our community.
 Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127 or by email at cureport@colorado.edu.
-Information about the OIEC, university policies, anonymous reporting, and the campus resources can be found on the OIEC website.
-Please know that faculty and instructors have a responsibility to inform OIEC when made aware of incidents of sexual misconduct, discrimination, harassment and/or related retaliation, to ensure that individuals impacted receive information about options for reporting and support resources.
+Information about university policies, reporting options, and other support resources can be found on the OIEC website.
+Please know that faculty and instructors have a responsibility to inform OIEC when made aware of incidents of sexual misconduct, dating and domestic violence, stalking, discrimination, harassment and/or related retaliation, to ensure that individuals impacted receive information about their rights, support resources, and reporting options.
+To learn more about reporting and support options for a variety of concerns, visit Don't Ignore It.